Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     BONUS: have the current tab on the user's profile be blue /

     BRETT BONUS: remove offer ids from the view property html page /

-    BONUS: All offers received grouped by property with link to the property and link to the offer maker TEST

-    BRETT BONUS: Properties show newest first

     BONUS: Set all error messages to red /